-A number of other projects are either awaiting approval from the Division of State Architect, or are in the development or planning stages.
-These include construction of the Eureka High School Gymnasium, modernization of the parent and community reception areas and nurses' offices at Alice Birney Elementary and Lafayette Elementary, the new parking lot and student and bus drop-off zones at Grant Elementary, and modernization of the Eureka High Science Building.
+Two other significant projects are either awaiting approval from the Division of State Architect, or are in the development or planning stages.
+These include modernization of the Eureka High Science Building, as well as the Albee Stadium/Cloney Field project.